The Poincare homology sphere, lens space surgeries, and some knots with tunnel number two: Symmetries of knots with lens space and Poincar e homology sphere surgeries

-\begin{proof} Case 1 follows directly from the classification of elliptic manfolds (see for example \cite[Theorem 4.4.14]{thurston1997three}), while Cases 2 and 3 follow from a careful reading of \cite{dunbar1988geometric}.
-In \cite{dunbar1988geometric}, Dunbar also classifies orbifolds covered by elliptic manifolds where the singular loci are trivalent graphs.
-However, none of this type of orbifold can be cyclically covered by a manifold because the group of isometries that fixes a vertex in the trivalent graph is never cyclic. \end{proof}
+Case 1 follows directly from the classification of elliptic manifolds (see for example \cite[Theorem 4.4.14]{thurston1997three}), while Cases 2 and 3 follow from a careful reading of \cite{dunbar1988geometric}.
+In \cite{dunbar1988geometric}, Dunbar also classifies orbifolds covered by elliptic manifolds where the singular sets are trivalent graphs.
+However, no orbifold of this type can be cyclically covered by a manifold because the group of isometries that fixes a vertex in the trivalent graph is never cyclic. \end{proof}

-A simple case analysis shows that drilling the singular loci of orbifolds from the previous lemma results in several interesting manifolds.
+A simple case analysis shows that drilling the singular sets of orbifolds from the previous lemma results in several interesting manifolds.

-\begin{lemma} In Cases 2 and 3 of Lemma \ref{lem:dunbar}: \begin{itemize} \item If the singular set has one component, the complement of the singular set is a Seifert fibered space over the disk with two exceptional fibers. \item If the singular set has two components, the complement of the singular set is a Seifert fibered space over the annulus with one exceptional fiber. \item If the singular set has three components, the complement of the singular set is $F\times S^1$, where $F$ is a pair of pants. \end{itemize} \end{lemma}
+\begin{lemma} In Cases 2 and 3 of Lemma \ref{lem:dunbar}: \begin{itemize} \item If $|\Sigma(Q)|=1$, then the complement of $\Sigma(Q)$ is a Seifert fibered space over the disk with two exceptional fibers. \item If $|\Sigma(Q)|=2$, then the complement of $\Sigma(Q)$ is a Seifert fibered space over the annulus with one exceptional fiber. \item If $|\Sigma(Q)|=3$, then the complement of $\Sigma(Q)$ is $F\times S^1$, where $F$ is a pair of pants. \end{itemize} \end{lemma}

-\begin{lemma} If $M$ is the complement of a hyperbolic knot in $\P$ admitting a lens space surgery, then every (non-trivial) element of $Z(M,K,-)$ acts non-freely on $M$. \end{lemma}
+\begin{lemma} Let $X$ be the exterior of a hyperbolic knot $K$ in a lens space $L(p,q)$ with $p\geq 2$ admitting a Dehn surgery to $\P$.
+Then every non-trivial subgroup of $Z(X)$ acts non-freely on $X$. \end{lemma}

-\begin{proof} Assume $r_1$ is the meridian of the knot in $\P$ and $r_2$ is the slope corresponding to the lens space filling.